NCEAS/metacat/docs/user/metacat/source/query-index.rst

 ----------------------------
 Metacat-index is deployed as a separate web application (metacat-index.war) and should be deployed as a sibling of the Metacat webapp (metacat.war).
-Deploying metacat-index.war is only required when SOLR support is desired and can safely be omitted if it will not be utilized for any given Metacat deployment.
+Deploying metacat-index.war is only required when SOLR support is desired (e.g., for MetacatUI) and can safely be omitted if it will not be utilized for any given Metacat deployment.

 During the initial installation/upgrade, an empty index will be initialized in the configured "solr-home" location.
 Metacat-index will index all the existing Metacat content when the webapp next initializes.